Current group members

 Priya is a Biomedical Engineer at SCGPM responsible for technologies and applications at Genetics Bioinformatics Service Center.
 Priya has a background in Physics and Astronomy and started her career at the Harvard Smithsonian Center for Astrophysics in Cambridge, MA where she was part of the Chandra X-ray Center and involved in analyzing spectral data of sun like stars.
 As the PI of her own NASA grant she continued working in the field of xray spectroscopy at the Space Science Labs at UC Berkeley.
 It was while working on a project to predict solar flares at the Stanford Solar Center that she got interested in machine learning and data science.
 Most recently she was part of Pritchard Lab at in the Genetics department at the Stanford where she helped develop SciReader- a recommendation engine for biomedical literature.
 She has a blog.

-Priya has a MS in Physics from Indian Institute of Technology, Bombay and completed her graduate coursework in Math from UT Austin.
+Priya has a MS in Physics from Indian Institute of Technology, Bombay and completed her graduate coursework in Math at the University of Texas in Austin.

-Vandhana Krishnan, MS (2016 - current): As a software developer at SCGPM, Vandhana is working on Stanford Clinical Genomics Service, and is responsible for implementing computational pipelines on the cloud and conducting benchmarking for clinical data.
+2016 - current: As a software developer at SCGPM, Vandhana is working on the Stanford Clinical Genomics Service, and is responsible for implementing computational pipelines on the cloud and conducting benchmarking for clinical data.
 Prior to joining SCGPM, she was an Associate in Research at Washington State University managing the bioinformatics research and services in the Western Regional Small Grains Genotyping Laboratory, USDA-ARS where she built the lab’s computational facilities and helped develop a computational pipeline used for variant calling mainly from wheat genotype data.

 Vandhana has a MS in Computer Science from Washington State University and a MS in Bioinformatics and Computational Biology from University of Idaho.
 Previous research experience includes fruit genomics, archaea genomics and human microbiome.